Frequently Asked Questions

 For ukulele instruction, students begin with the Hal Leonard method, then progress to tablature or transition to guitar.

-Strings & Keys follows the holiday schedule of the Leander Independent School District (LISD).
-Our studio is dark for Thanksgiving week, winter break, spring break, and Friday and Monday of Easter weekend.
-During the summer months, the studio is dark on Memorial Day, the week of Independence Day, and Labor Day.
+Strings & Keys follows the Leander Independent School District (LISD) calendar for holidays and breaks.
+During the school year, our studio is closed for Thanksgiving week, winter break, spring break, and Friday and Monday of Easter weekend.
+During summer, our studio is closed on Memorial Day, the week of Independence Day, and Labor Day.

 Types of Guitar